BirenMer/lstm_text_prediction/README.md

-# lstm_text_prediction
+# LSTM Text Prediction
-This project uses LSTM (built from scratch) for text prediction.
+### This project uses LSTM Model to predict text.
+### The LSTM is developed from scratch using python and numpy with a jist of matplot lib to visualize the losses.